OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 6. Developers have permissions to deploy to `Development`, `Test`, and `Staging`, but DBAs must approve the deployment to `Staging`.
 7. DBAs approve and review changes for both `Staging` and `Production` during a `Staging` deployment.
 This gives them much more time to review the changes and raise any concerns prior to a `Production` push.

 I implemented something similar while working at previous companies.
-It was much better than the previous process, which was an email saying, "please run these SQL scripts."
+It was much better than the previous process, which was an email saying, “Please run these SQL scripts.”
 I felt confident about the database changes going out, and eventually, the DBAs did too.
-It got the point where they would say "I'll schedule it for 7 PM, I won't be online, but if anything goes wrong it'll page me, and I'll hop on."
+It got the point where they would say “I’ll schedule it for 7 PM, I won’t be online, but if anything goes wrong it’ll page me, and I’ll hop on.”

 I am not naive enough to believe this will solve all the potential trust concerns.
-The process isn't perfect; for example, it doesn't integrate with a Production Change Request system, and it doesn't integrate with issue trackers.
+The process isn’t perfect; for example, it doesn’t integrate with a Production Change Request system, and it doesn’t integrate with issue trackers.
 While important, I felt those items muddied the waters for this article.
 My goal for this article was to provide tips and techniques for you to feel confident in starting your own POC or Pilot for automated database deployments.

 The deployment process from this article can be found on our [samples instance](https://samples.octopus.app/app#/Spaces-106/projects/dbup-sql-server/deployments).